ethan-alt/hdbayes/README.md

 )
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
-#> Chain 1 finished in 1.0 seconds.
+#> Chain 2 finished in 1.2 seconds.
-#> Chain 2 finished in 1.1 seconds.
+#> Chain 1 finished in 1.3 seconds.
-#> Chain 3 finished in 1.0 seconds.
+#> Chain 3 finished in 1.2 seconds.
-#> Chain 4 finished in 1.0 seconds.
+#> Chain 4 finished in 1.2 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 1.1 seconds.
+#> Mean chain execution time: 1.2 seconds.
-#> Total execution time: 1.2 seconds.
+#> Total execution time: 1.4 seconds.

 suppressWarnings(
   fit.commensurate[, 2:10] %>%